-Actually, the highlighted texts as above in the attached CR in the incoming LS are not quite aligned with RAN3 decision of Rel-17 Positioning.
-Thus, RAN3 would like to clarify the inter-gNB behaviours for the NAS PDU handling in case the receiving gNB is different with the anchor gNB.
+In Rel-17 SDT WI, two main use cases are supported, SDT with anchor relocation and SDT without anchor relocation.

-In Rel-17 SDT WI, two main use cases are supported, SDT with UE context relocation and SDT without UE context relocation.
+For SDT with anchor relocation, the UL/DL NAS PDU and/or NRPPa message can be directly exchanged between the receiving gNB (i.e. the new serving gNB) and AMF after N2 Path Switch procedure.
+In this case, DL-only and RAT-Independent positioning, UL-only positioning, and UL+DL positioning are all supported

-For SDT with UE context relocation, the UL/DL NAS PDU, if any, is directly exchanged between the receiving gNB (i.e. the new serving gNB) and AMF after N2 Path Switch procedure.
-In this case, the NAS PDU is not exchanged between the old anchor gNB and the new gNB.
+For SDT without anchor relocation, the UL/DL NAS PDU can be forwarded between receiving gNB and the anchor gNB.
+However, the NRPPa message can not be fowarded between the receiving gNB and the anchor gNB, which means UL-only positioning and UL+DL positioning are not supported in case of SDT without anchor relocation in R17.

-For SDT without anchor relocation, the UL/DL NAS PDU, if any, is forwarded between receiving gNB and the anchor gNB.
-However, this case is not supported for Positioning in Rel-17.
+Above all, in Positioning Rel-17, UL-only positioning and UL+DL positioning for RRC_INACTIVE UE are not supported in case of SDT without anchor relocation..

-Above all, in Positioning Rel-17, the Positioning related UL/DL NAS PDU is not able to be exchanged between the anchor gNB and new gNB.
+However, RAN3 agreed to discuss INACTIVE positioning in case of "without anchor relocation" in the R18.

-We kindly request SA2 to take above into account, and do corresponding specification changes if needed.
+We kindly request SA2 to take above into account.

 2. Actions: